 L HOSTILIUS SASERNA SILVER DENARIUS – GALLIC PORTRAIT AND CHARIOT ISSUE OF 48 BC – XF NGC GRADED ROMAN IMPERATORIAL COIN (Inv.
 19045)

-FPL VI, 69 (19045).
+19045.
 ROMAN IMPERATORIAL.
 L. HOSTILIUS SASERNA, 48 BC.

-Silver denarius, 3.86 g, 20 mm.
+Silver Denarius, 3.86 g, 20 mm.

 Obv.
-Head of Gaul (perhaps Vercingetorix) with flowing hair to right, shield at left.
+Head of a Gaul (perhaps Vercingetorix) with flowing hair to right, shield at left.
 Rev. [L HOSTILIVS] SASERN, Gallic warrior holding spear standing left in galloping biga right, driver holding reins and whip.

 Crawford 448/2a; Sydenham 952.